-One of the most interesting features of the CP1350PFCLCD is its sine wave output, which provides power protection to modern computers and sensitive equipment (ENERGY STAR® 6.0 systems with Active PFC power supplies).
-Keep in mind that this type of UPS devices can be found at more expensive prices than the CP1350PFCLCD, but, at the same time work the best with most types of equipment, without worrying about any possible damage.
-The CP1350PFCLCD also uses the GreenPower Bypass Design, which has the role to reduce the power consumption, by not using the transformer when the AC power is stable.
+One of the most interesting features of the CP1500PFCLCD is its sine wave output, which provides power protection to modern computers and sensitive equipment (such as ENERGY STAR® 6.0 systems with Active PFC power supplies).
+Keep in mind that this type of UPS devices can be found at more expensive prices than the CP1500PFCLCD, but, at the same time work the best with most types of equipment (including sensitive hardware), without worrying about any possible damage.
+The CP1500PFCLCD also uses the GreenPower Bypass Design, which has the role to reduce the power consumption, by not using the transformer when the AC power is stable.

-Additionally, the UPS has some built-in filters, like the electromagnetic interference filter (suppresses conducted interference on a power line), surge suppressors (which diverts the excess voltage from your electronic devices) and the AVR (Automatic Voltage Regulation), which has the role of automatically stabilize any power fluctuations (like increasing/lower voltage), without using the battery power.
+Additionally, the UPS has some built-in filters, like the electromagnetic interference filter (suppresses conducted interference on a power line), surge suppressors (which diverts the excess voltage from your electronic devices) and the AVR (Automatic Voltage Regulation), which has the role of automatically stabilize any power fluctuations (like increasing/lowering the voltage to proper levels), without using the battery power.

 CyberPower offers a small utility (PowerPanel Personal Edition Software), which allows you to control and monitor the UPS.
 To use the utility you need to install it on a computer or server (from the official website) and connect it to your UPS device using the HID-compliant USB port or serial port.
 The interface shows the Power Source, the Battery Capacity and the Estimated Runtime and features three main tabs: Monitor (shows the current status and displays the last power event), Configure (here, you can configure the notifications alarms and sounds, the runtime, the tolerance to voltage fluctuations and you can conduct a self-test) and Help.

-The CyberPower CP1350PFCLCD can handle a maximum of 1350VA or 810W and if you need more, there’s also the 1500VA CP1500PFCLCD.
+The CyberPower CP1500PFCLCD can handle a maximum of 1500VA or 900W and if you don’t need that much power, there’s also the 1350VA CP1350PFCLCD.
 Obviously, before getting one of these uninterruptible power supplies, it is advisable to know how much power is being drawn by you devices.
 The best way to find out is by getting yourself one of those small electricity usage monitors, which will show an accurate measurement of the power consumption.

-The CP1350PFCLCD is able to deliver an average of 80 minutes if your devices need around 50W of power, otherwise, at 100W, you will have about 40 minutes of power for your connected devices.
-If you need between 300 to 400W (a common consumption for a high-end computer), the UPS will keep your system alive for no more than 7-8 minutes.
-At full load, the CP1350PFCLCD will keep your devices powered on for about 2 minutes, so it’s ideal to configure automatic shutdown from the provided utility, so you won’t lose any files.
+The CP1500PFCLCD is able to deliver an average of 120 minutes if your devices need around 50W of power, otherwise, at 100W, you will have about 70 minutes of power for your connected devices.
+If you need between 300 to 400W (a common consumption for a high-end computer), the UPS will keep your system alive for no more than 15 minutes.
+At full load, the CP1500PFCLCD will keep your devices powered on for about 2 minutes, which means that it’s ideal to configure automatic shutdown from the provided utility, so you won’t lose any files.

 Note: The battery will recharge from 0 to full in about 8 hours.